 Needed from existing users Granted to subsequent users

-0 read access 0 compatibility mode
+0 read access 0 see note

 1 write access 16 no access (exclusive)

-2 read and write access 32 read access
+2 2 read and write access read access

 48 write access

 64 read and write access

-On UNIX systems, the first code (16 | mode) is passed to the open (2) call as the access parameter.
+On UNIX systems, the second column has no meaning and only the first code (16 | mode) is passed to the open (2) call as the access parameter.
 See include file fcntl.h for details.
+See also Native File Lock on page 421 which is not platform dependent.